n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 :::

-> Note: the <abbr>ZWJ</abbr> "Shaking hands" sequence does not involve the "Handshake"
+> Note: the <abbr title="Zero-Width Joiner">ZWJ</abbr> "Shaking hands" sequence does not involve the "Handshake"
 > codepoint (`U+1F91D`), although the "Handshake" codepoint itself can
 > be followed by a single _modifier_ codepoint that, for legacy
 > reasons, serves to alter the skin tone of both of the hands depicted